LonelyUlmo/CS457_Project/README.md

 - I'm having these weird residual issues with the logs.
 I think the TicTacToe class having a copy of the logger is causing issues.
 I'm going to copy it into the server.py file for simplicity.
 - I'm not sure what is up with the logs.
 Might have to come back to it later.
 - Next, I need to bootstrap getting two clients to play a game of tic tac toe.
 Can refine the process once I get that done.

+11.26.2024
+- Now assigns players a team when they connect.